41of the Best food markets and food halls in North America

 Pike Place Market – Seattle

-The pike place market is a local public market in Seattle established in 1907 and one of the oldest markets in the United States.
+One of the absolute best public markets in the US is Pike Place market a local public market in Seattle established in 1907 and one of the oldest markets in the United States.
 Your trip to Seattle can not be completed without visiting this market.
 Pike Place Market is popular for its flying fish and is the main attraction of Seattle downtown.

 Pike Place Market stretches across a nine-acre historic district and is open all year round.
 This market offers fresh seafood, craft, bakeries, restaurants, and much more.
 One of the greatest attractions is Starbucks, as Starbucks originated in Seattle, and you will find the oldest Starbucks in the market.
 I highly recommend trying chocolate croissants and macaroons in La Panier French bakery and don’t miss out on trying sweet and savoury piroshki from authentic Russian bakery Piroshky – Piroshky.
 The chocolate cream hazelnut roll is one of my favourites from Piroshky.